-Study Design: This is a Phase II, randomized, double-blind, placebo-controlled clinical trial that will assess the effect of delivery of bone marrow mononuclear cells (BMMNC) two to three (2-3) weeks post acute myocardial infarction (AMI) on global and regional left ventricular (LV) function determined by cardiac magnetic resonance imaging (cMRI).
+Study Design: This is a randomized, Phase II, double-blind, 2x2 factorial, placebocontrolled clinical trial that will assess 1) the effect of autologous bone marrow mononuclear cell (BMMNC) delivery following acute myocardial infarction (AMI), and 2) the timing of that delivery on global and regional left ventricular function determined by cardiac MRI.

-Target population: 87 male and female subjects who have no contraindication to BMMNC delivery and who have: 1) moderate to large infarctions, 2) no prior history of coronary artery bypass graft (CABG) or myocardial infarction (MI) that resulted in left-ventricular (LV) dysfunction, and 3) initial ejection fraction (EF) following revascularization measured by echocardiography <45%.
+Target population: 120 male and female subjects who have no contraindication to BMMNC delivery and who have: 1) moderate to large infarctions, 2) no prior history of coronary artery bypass grafting (CABG) or myocardial infarction (MI) that resulted in left-ventricle (LV) dysfunction, and 3) initial ejection fraction following revascularization measured by echocardiography \leq 45%.